Regulation of Care

 must maintain a record of the date and circumstances of use of control or

-restraint on a care receiver and must notify the Commission immediately if the
+restraint on a service user and must notify the Commission immediately if the

 action taken does not comply with paragraph (1).